 As mentioned earlier, another major perk of 401(k)s is the earning potential that can be derived from matching contributions if it’s a perk your employer offers.

-To illustrate, assume your employer offers a 100 percent match on up to 6 percent of your annual gross income.
+To illustrate, assume your employer offers a 100% match on up to 6% of your annual pre-tax income.
 If you earn $75,000, their contributions will cap out at $4,500.
 And you’ll have to contribute at least this amount to receive the matching proceeds.

 What if your employer doesn’t offer a 401(k) plan?
 Or maybe you have a 401(k) but want to diversify your nest egg?
 A traditional IRA may be a viable option.

-The contribution limit of $5,500 (or $6,500 for catch-up contributions if you’re 50 or older) is significantly lower than that of 401(k) plans.
-But this type of retirement account generally has lower administrative fees and affords you more flexible investment options.
+The contribution limits of $6,000 (or $7,000 for catch-up contributions if you’re 50 or older) are significantly lower than that of 401(k) plans.
+But this type of individual retirement account generally has lower administrative fees and affords you more flexible investment options.
 Plus, contributions are pretax, reducing your taxable income.